sk2282/ECE3400_Team8/ethics.md

 ##### Requiring People to Become Caregivers
 ###### *Possible Outcomes*
-* People who are unhappy in their jobs do not perform as well and can experience personal consequences [Source](https://www.forbes.com/sites/ashleystahl/2016/03/03/hate-your-job-heres-what-its-costing-you/#3a72d4396630)
+* People who are unhappy in their jobs do not perform as well and can experience personal consequences.
+This could decrease the quality of care to the elderly [Source](https://www.forbes.com/sites/ashleystahl/2016/03/03/hate-your-job-heres-what-its-costing-you/#3a72d4396630)
-* Due to this, the elderly won’t receive the quality of care they might need.
+* Employment of many caregivers will increase the cost of using a retirement home, potentially making quality care unaffordable for some families
 ###### *Short-term and Long-term Consequences*
 * Health problems for the caregivers who are unhappy with their job
-* Inadequate care and negative impact on the elderly because caregivers are unqualified/don’t care
+* Inadequate care and negative impact on the elderly
 ###### *Should consider the relative value of an outcome to different stake holders*
-* Both the person seeking care and the person providing care has a great potential to be unhappy in this situation
+* The person seeking care may lose feeling of independence
+* Person providing care has the potential to be unhappy in this situation
 * Family members impacted negatively if care is inadequate

 ##### Living with Family
 ###### *Possible Outcomes*
 * The family might not know how exactly to handle the needs of the elderly or how to care properly for them which can lead to inadequate care.
-A report shows that almost three quarters of family caregivers did not go to the doctor as often as they were suppose to.
+A report shows that almost three quarters of family caregivers did not go to the doctor as often as they were supposed to.
 * Stress on the family member providing care can have a negative impact on their own health and lead to a greater potential of illness.
 A study shows that 23% of family caregivers caring for loved ones for 5 years or more report their own health as either fair or poor.
 Additionally, stress of caregiving for a person with dementia can affect a person's immune system for up to three years after caregiving ends.
 [Source](http://caregiveraction.org/resources/caregiver-statistics#Impact%20on%20Family%20Caregiver's%20Health)
 ###### *Short-term and Long-term Consequences*
 * Distance/tension created between family members
 * Added stress
 * Family members take on more than a financial burden because they have to sacrifice significant time to provide care
 ###### *Should consider the relative value of an outcome to different stake holders*
-* People might start happier in this situation but the quality of care is likely to be inadequate compared to other options
+* People might start happier in this situation, but the quality of care is likely to be inadequate compared to other options
 * The elderly might be happier in this situation compared to alternatives where they would scarcely see their family, but there is also the potential that they feel like a burden or feel guilty for the need of constant care
-* Decreased monetary cost, but increased emotional cost for family members who have to provide constant care
+* Decreased monetary cost compared to using retirement homes / caregivers, but increased emotional cost for family members who have to provide constant care

 ##### Robot Caregivers
 ###### *Possible Outcomes*